-- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.
+- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish; - keep a written record of any meetings/interviews in relation to their investigation.

-At the conclusion of the investigation, the headteacher will provide a formal written response within 20 school days of having sent the confirmation of the intended action.
+At the conclusion of the investigation, the headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint.

 If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
 Where appropriate, it will include details of actions St Mary's will take to resolve the complaint.